 Mosquitor made his mini comic debut in Enter … Buzz-Saw Hordak!
 In the comic, Mosquitor proves to be a quite a menace for friend and foe alike.
 He nearly defeats He-Man by sucking out his life force:

-He also makes an appearance in Star Comics issue number 8:
+He also makes an appearance in Star Comics issue number 8.
+In this issue we see him with a much more organic-looking, brown head:

 Mosquitor came out too late to make an appearance in Filmation’s She-Ra cartoon, but if he had, he might have looked something like this: